Edward L. Ayers: Public history

 Ayers has been active in public history.
 From 2008 through 2020 he served as one of the founding co-hosts of BackStory, based at Virginia Humanities, alongside Peter Onuf, Brian Balogh, Joanne B. Freeman, and N. D. B. Connolly from 2008 to 2020.
 BackStory was broadcast on more than 200 stations around the country and was downloaded millions of times as a podcast.
 The program selected topics from current headlines and examined each in a historical context.
 Archived episodes continue to be made available by the Virginia Humanities and the American Archive of Public Broadcasting (AAPB).

 Ayers is the host of The Future of America's Past, a program produced for Virginia Public Media by Field Studio Films and distributed nationally.
 The show received multiple awards for its first two seasons.
 The pilot episode, "Freedom's Fortress", received a 2019 Capital Region Emmy Award for its directors and producers, Hannah Ayers and Lance Warren.
 Two additional episodes received recognition at the 2020 Capital Region Emmy Awards.
 "A Public Calamity" received a Capital Region Emmy Award for Historical/Cultural Short Form Content, and "School Interrupted" received an Emmy for Magazine Program (Single Program).

 Ayers has served on the boards of the National Endowment for the Humanities, the American Council for Education, the Organization of American Historians, the Gilder Lehrman Institute for American History, Colonial Williamsburg, Virginia Humanities, and the Valentine Museum.
-Ayers was founding chair of the board of the American Civil War Museum from 2013 through 2019.
+He was founding chair of the board of the American Civil War Museum from 2013 through 2019.
 He has also served Richmond and the state of Virginia on the Monument Avenue Commission, the Fort Monroe Authority, the African American History Education Commission, and the Commission for Historical Statues in the United States Capitol.